isabellaamartinn9/CS4650_Final_Project/README.md

-# CS4650 Final Project

-Binary Sentiment Analysis on IMDb Reviews
+# CS4650 Final Project: Binary Sentiment Analysis on IMDb Reviews

 **Overview:**
 This project implements and compares three approaches to binary sentiment classification of movie reviews: